Neil Reynolds: Career in journalism

 Born in Kingston, Ontario in 1940, Reynolds dropped out of high school and became a journalist.

-After working as a journalist at the Sarnia Observer and the London Free Press he became city editor of the Toronto Star, leaving in 1974 to join the Kingston Whig-Standard, becoming its editor-in-chief in 1978.
+After working as a journalist at the Sarnia Observer and the London Free Press, Reynolds became city editor of the Toronto Star.
+He left the Toronto Star in 1974 to join the Kingston Whig-Standard; he becoming the latter's editor-in-chief in 1978.

 Reynolds left Kingston to become editor-in-chief of the New Brunswick Telegraph-Journal and Saint John Times-Globe in 1992.
-He was hired by Conrad Black as editor-in-chief of the Ottawa Citizen in 1996 and remained there until 2000 when he became editor-in-chief at the Vancouver Sun until 2003.
+He was hired by Conrad Black as editor-in-chief of the Ottawa Citizen in 1996.
+Reynolds remained there until 2000, when he became editor-in-chief at the Vancouver Sun until 2003.

-He then moved to back Ottawa, Ontario and in 2007, he and his wife, Donna, bought Diplomat & International Canada, a magazine published in Ottawa.
-In September 2009, he became editor-at-Large of three daily newspapers owned by Brunswick News Inc, including the Telegraph-Journal and its two sister publications, the Times & Transcript and The Daily Gleaner.
+Reynolds then moved to back Ottawa, Ontario.
+In 2007, he and his wife, Donna, bought Diplomat & International Canada, a magazine published in Ottawa.
+In September 2009, Reynolds became editor-at-Large of three daily newspapers owned by Brunswick News Inc, including the Telegraph-Journal and its two sister publications, the Times & Transcript and The Daily Gleaner.
 Reynolds ended his career as a columnist for the Report on Business section of The Globe and Mail, submitting what would be his final column in the summer of 2012.

 Politics

-Although he had been a supporter of the New Democratic Party in earlier years, he entered politics as the Libertarian Party of Canada's candidate in the 1982 by-election in the riding of Leeds–Grenville.
+Although he had been a supporter of the New Democratic Party in earlier years, Reynolds entered politics as the Libertarian Party of Canada's candidate in the 1982 by-election in the riding of Leeds–Grenville.
 He won 13.4% of the vote, which was the highest percentage vote ever garnered by a Libertarian Party of Canada candidate, either then or since.
-In May 1982, he became the party's leader, but resigned in 1983 in order to return to his post as Editor of the Kingston Whig-Standard.
+In May 1982, Reynolds became the party's leader.
+However, he resigned in 1983 in order to return to his post as Editor of the Kingston Whig-Standard.